Alaska Native Studies

 Teaching ResponsibilitiesWilliams holds a joint appointment with the Department of Music at UAA and teaches an Alaska Native Music course, and a World Music course.

 Research InterestsMaria's main area of research is on Alaska Native indigenous cultural practices.
 Her current research is community centered and based on an indigenous model.
+Follow this link to see Maria's Curriculum Vitae in full.

 - She recently produced a documentary called A Beautiful Life, chronicling the 750 mile journey of Athabascan Elder Daisy Demientieff.